 “It is a course in health that you take one day at a time.”

 — Dr. Douglas Graham

-Newsletter credits: Janie Gardener (JungleJanie): editor-in-chief, graphics, layout; DanDann: photography of Doug-ism head shot; Grant Campbell: editing; Laurie Masters: editing; Ama Williams: photography of Dr. Graham eating plantain at Costa Rica Fasting and Feasting; Elan Sunstar: photography of woman jumping and original of header image; Gerald Daly: photography of Thomas Radtke doing yoga at Health and Fitness Week; Luke Sartor: knowledge x perceived need = motivation image.
+Newsletter credits: Janie Gardener (JungleJanie): editor-in-chief, graphics, and layout; DanDann: photography of Doug-ism head shot; Laurie Masters: editing; Grant Campbell: editing; Elan Sunstar: photography of children jumping and original of header image; Mark Rothstein: photography of people at Health and Fitness Week.